 Although this is 19 days away from disbursement, if you don't want the interest calculation to consider the first repayment duration, you should use the option Using Repayment Periodicity.
 In that case it will be calculated as though it's just two weeks (14 days) interest like all other repayments.
 With this setting, every instalment will be calculated with the same amount of interest, regardless of the real days that have passed.

-If you would use Actual Number of Days then the interest would be calculated based on the real number of days between December 1 and December 20 - 19 days interest.
-This setting would also modify other instalments that have a different number of days than usual because of holidays.
+If you were to use Actual Number of Days instead, then the interest would be calculated based on the real number of days between December 1 and December 20 -- 19 days worth of interest.
+This setting would also modify all other instalments that have a different number of days than usual because of holidays.

 Additional Reading: Interest Calculation Methods in Loans

 Allows you to choose how to the repayment schedule will behave with prepayments, postpayments or any extraordinary events.

 With the Fixed method the expected principal and interest are the same throughout the whole loan life cycle, regardless of extraordinary repayments.
 Its flexibility comes from the fact that it allows for editing the repayment schedules and manually moving due dates, reallocate principal, fees and interest amounts between repayments.